How to Get Into Stanford: Data & Admissions Strategies

 - Do everything you can to “bring your application to life.”
 This means seeking out recommenders who can speak to your passion and help your unique personality and attributes pop off the page.
 Essays will also be key…

 Providing some general guidance for all eleven essays (plus the Common App), the admissions committee encourages “you to spend time reflecting on who you are and what is meaningful to you.
 In your essays, be true to yourself and allow your genuine voice to come through.”
 Getting to answer so many questions that invite personal, deep, and honest responses is a wonderful way to ingratiate yourself to the admissions officer reading your application.
-These essays will take on added importance for the Class of 2025, where standardized test score submission will be optional.

 Should I Apply to Stanford?